Scoop-Tech/scpx-wallet/README.md

   * ```npm install```
   * ```npm start``` or ```nodemon```

-The recommended build environment is node 10.14.1 and npm 6.4.1.
+The tested target build environment is node 10.14.1 and npm 6.9.0.

 NOTE: ```./nodemon.json``` configuration ```--experimental-worker``` is required at runtime.
 This is set by the npm scripts, but you can also set it in your environment, e.g. ```$env:NODE_OPTIONS = "--experimental-worker"```, or your OS equivalent.